Neroversal/DOPE-project-/README.md

 - Ensure you have access to the AWS Management Console.
 - Ensure you have the necessary permissions to describe CloudWatch alarms.

+NB: You will need to run "aws configure" and input your IAM User secret credentials in cloudshell before performing the steps listed below.

 ### Steps

 1. **Open AWS CloudShell:**